mattermost/mattermost/doc/help/Search.md

 Some things to know about search:

 - Multiple search terms are connected with “OR” by default.
 Typing in `Mattermost website` returns results containing “Mattermost” or “website”
 - You can use quotes to return search results for exact terms.
-For example: Searching `"Mattermost website"` will only return messages containing the entire phrase `"Mattermost website"` and will not return messages with only `Mattermost` or `website`
+For example: Searching `"Mattermost website"` returns messages containing the entire phrase `"Mattermost website"` and not messages containing only `Mattermost` or `website`
 - You can use the `*` character for wildcard searches that match within words.
 For example: Searching for `rea*` brings back messages containing `reach`, `reason` and other words starting with `rea`.
 - You can use from: to find posts from specific users and in: to find posts in specific channels.
 For example: Searching `Mattermost in:town-square' will only return messages in Town Square that contain 'Mattermost'